-The monthly newsletter (currently on hiatus), also called Monthly News Roundup, consolidates the latest news, events and peer reviews on aging and health from around the world.
-Each month the newsletter features a company that has great impact on society and culture.
-An archive of the newsletter is found below.
+The monthly newsletter (currently on hiatus), also called Monthly News Roundup, consolidates the latest news, events, and peer reviews on aging and health from around the world.
+Each month the newsletter features a company that has an impact on society and culture.

 2016 is moving along!
 Last month, Global Health Aging covered diverse topics such as diabetes, menopause alternative medicine and elderly homes.
 The articles focused on target populations as well as regions in Asia, North America and Australia.
 Global Health Aging is currently recruiting writers, so anyone with an interest in aging is encouraged to submit a writing sample.
 Let’s take a look at what happened in February 2016.